yangyi02/video_motion_synthetic/exp004-2/README.md

 Take Home Message:

-Don't need disappear label, attention layer already includes that.
+Don't need intermediate supervision!
-Bidirectional model works!
-Using intermediate supervision, the motion looks better.
+Also don't need to use sigmoid for attention.
+After removing sigmoid for attention, the convergence is even faster!
+Having deeper models converges much better!

+But still the motion estimation magnitude and direction is not that perfect.
+The loss cannot converge to 0.